ArcovanBreda/CEConvDL2/blogpost.md

   <img alt="A visualization of the HSV color space" src="blogpost_imgs/HSV_COLOR_SPACE.png" width="350px">
   <div align="center">

-  *Figure A.1: The left figure displays the RGB color space as a cube where the rotational axis (Rot-Axis [1,1,1]) along which hue rotations are modelled in this space is also illustrated.
-The right figure showcases a visualization of the HSV color space in which the hue is modelled as an rotational angle between zero and two pi, while the saturation and value are modelled as translations on the interval of zero to one.*
+  *Figure A.1: The left figure displays the RGB color space as a cube where the rotational axis (Rot-Axis [1,1,1]) along which hue rotations are modeled in this space is also illustrated.
+The right figure showcases a visualization of the HSV color space in which the hue is modeled as a rotational angle between zero and two pi, while the saturation and value are modeled as translations on the interval of zero to one.*
   </div>
 </p>

 **HSV** - is an ideal color space for our purpose of extending the achieved hue equivariant CNN with saturation equivariance.
 With a separate channel encoding the hue of each pixel, we can make a direct comparison to the methods employed by [[5]](#main) in order to perform hue shifts in the RGB color space.
-Additionally, the separate saturation and value channels allow us to experiment if equivariance to saturation or value shifts are beneficial for the task of image classification.
+Additionally, the separate saturation and value channels allow us to experiment with equivariance to saturation or value shifts are beneficial for the task of image classification.
 However, there are some potential issues with this color space.
 Firstly, the hue channel, in our implementation, is encoded as an angle ranging from $0$ to $2 \pi$.
 Although these values encode the same color, they are as far apart as possible for an HSV image.
 This discontinuity in the hue channel could pose learning issues for the network.
 Secondly, there is the fact that the saturation and value channels are not cyclic and lie within a $[0,1]$ interval.
 Therefore, when shifting these channels we would need to clip shifts that fall outside this interval, causing a loss of information.
 Lastly, it is not straightforward how to transform a kernel under the regular representation of the group elements for either the group of hue rotations, or saturation and value translations, in order to perform the lifting convolution.

 **LAB** - is a color space defined by the International Commission on Illumination (CIE) in 1976.
 Research by [[2]](#color_net) and [[6]](#color_segmentation) shows that images converted to LAB color space achieve around a two percentage point higher score on classifications and segmentation tasks as compared to other color models.
 The LAB model closely aligns with human vision encoding an image using three channels, the *L* channel encodes the perceptual lightness while *a* and *b* encode the color as a point on a 2D grid with the *a* axis modeling the red-green shift and *b* the yellow-blue shift corresponding to the four unique colors of human vision.
 Figure A.2 shows this 2D grid in which a hue space shift can be modeled as a 2D rotation on this plane, suggesting that the full-color space has a cylindrical form.
 However, when visualizing the RGB gamut inside the 3D LAB space, on the right, it doesn't show this cylinder.
 This is a result of the nonlinear relations between *L*, *a*, and *b* intended to model the nonlinear response of the visual system, which is absent in the RGB color model.